 Phone: 04 909 7329 / 04 577 0394

 Sandra is the heart of the organisation as she brings vast knowledge and experience to PHS.
 She is known for her expertise in handling administrative functions effectively.
 Sandra shows the ability to provide high level of support to management, board, front line staff and programmes/projects.
 She is the first port of call for community members who require healthcare assistance and social support.
 Sandra’s efficient administration skills and quiet dignity provide a soothing and professional atmosphere for all to work in.

-Well Child Nurse (RN)
+Well Child Nurse (NZRN)

 Community Health Worker - Kaiawhina

 Freesia provides education, information and support to help our people to increase their self-awareness on health issues for our community.
 Unfortunately, wanting to change may not be enough if the lack of financial means is also an obstacle.
 Freesia brings determined support and practical tools to help our people make the changes.

 Phone: 04 282 0958

 Fofogaomanono Logovae is a Well Child Nurse, who completed her Postgraduate Certificate in Primary Health Care Specialty Nursing in Well Child Tamariki Ora.
 She is passionate and enthusiastic about nursing and has a desire to contribute to health improvement through Children's Health, Vaccination, Women's Health undertaking Cervical Sampling and overall health and wellbeing of families she cares for.